1ak31sha/1ak31sha.github.io/source/_posts/bagi.md

 1/2 yellow onion
 3 garlic
 1-2 wiri wiri
-1 tablespoon coconut cream
+2 teaspoon coconut cream
 1 teaspoon salt and to taste
 1 teaspoon oil

 ### Method

-1. Fry the onion garlic and pepper in the oil.
+1. Fry the onion garlic and pepper in the oil or water fry it.
-2. add all of the greens.
+2. Add all of the greens.
 Have them chopped fine.
 Cook down on medium heat
 3. Once greens are reduced, add coconut cream and salt

 serve with rice or roti